gdumani/private-events/README.md

 ## Instruction for creating an association between the User and Event
 **One-To-Many Relationship**
 ```
-- To create a one-to-many association, we create User and Event databases.
+To create a one-to-many association, we create User and Event databases.
-- As Users can have multiple events, we need a one-to-many association to represent it.
+As Users can have multiple events, we need a one-to-many association to represent it.
-- We specify the User and Event relationship by adding `has_many: events`
+We specify the User and Event relationship by adding `has_many: events`
 to the User model and `belongs_to: User` to the Event model.
-- Then, we add `user_id foreign_key` in the Event table using migration.
+Then, we add `user_id foreign_key` in the Event table using migration.
 ```
 **Many-To-Many Relationship**
 ```
-Since in this project, the User can attend multiple events and the Event can \n have many users we need a many-to-many association to relate the User to \n the attending event through a joining table called `Attended_event` that \n allows us to query the relationship between the two tables.
+Since in this project, the User can attend multiple events and the Event can
+have many users we need a many-to-many association to relate the User to the
+attending event through a joining table called `Attended_event` that allows
+us to query the relationship between the two tables.
 ```
 We design a database schema using the following diagram:

 ![Database diagram](image/private_event.png)

 ## Instruction for RSpec installation
-- add `gem rspec-rails' and `gem 'rexml' to the `Gem file`
+- add `gem rspec-rails` and `gem 'rexml'` to the Gem file
 - run `bundle install`
 - run `rails generate rspec:install` to create spec directory and spec_helper.rb files
 - run `rails generate rspec:model model_name` to create tests for model associations and validations.